Kerma: Late 20th century to present

-In 2003, black granite statues of pharaohs of the Twenty-fifth Dynasty of Egypt were discovered near Kerma by Charles Bonnet and his archaeological team.
-The statues are displayed on site in the Kerma Museum.
+In 2003, Bonnet and his archaeological team discovered black granite statues of pharaohs of Egypt's Twenty-fifth Dynasty near Kerma.
+The statues are displayed onsite in the Kerma Museum.

 Bioarchaeology

-Mortuary practice in Kerma varied over time, and this is visible in the archaeological record.
-The large cemetery, around the Upper/Eastern Deffufa is arranged with older graves in the north and more recent (and complex) graves and tombs in the southern part.
+Mortuary practices in Kerma varied over time, as can be seen in the archaeological record.
+The large cemetery around the Upper/Eastern Deffufa is arranged with older graves in the northern part and more-recent (and -complex) graves and tombs in the southern part.
 "In the Early Kerma period, 2500-2050 BC, burials are marked by a low, circular superstructure of slabs of black sandstone, stuck into the ground in concentric circles.
-White quartz pebbles reinforce the structure".
-Smaller burials are found surrounding the larger tombs of important individuals.
+White quartz pebbles reinforce the structure."
+Smaller burials surround larger tombs of important individuals.
 Tombs progress from simple mounds to Egyptian-inspired pyramid complexes.
-This transition does not begin until long after pyramids are out of fashion in Egypt.
+This transition did not begin until long after pyramids fell out of fashion in Egypt.

 Bonnet notes that sacrificial victims appear and become increasingly common in the Middle Kerma period.
-Because burial chambers can be easily entered, one could question the likelihood of the sacrifice of a wife and/or child when a man dies, without any ethnohistorical evidence to support this in this culture.
+Because burial chambers can be easily entered, one could question the likelihood of the sacrifice of a wife and/or child when a man dies without any ethnohistorical evidence to support this in the culture.
 In fact Buzon and Judd question this assumption by analyzing traumata and indicators of skeletal stress in these "sacrificial victims."

-Most remains are found in a lightly contracted or contracted position on their sides.
+Most skeletons have been found in a slightly contracted or contracted position on their sides.
 Because of the arid desert climate, natural mummification is very common.
 Without the normal processes of decomposition to skeletonize the body, soft tissues, hairs, and organic grave goods are still often found (e.g., textiles, feathers, leather, fingernails).
 Grave goods include faience beads, cattle skulls, and pottery.
 Skeletal collections, like other archaeological evidence, continue to be re-examined and re-interpreted as new research questions arise.
 Two recent studies highlight the kinds of questions that bioarchaeologists are asking of the skeletal material excavated from Kerma.